 A girl of eleven had convergent vertical squint of the left eye.
 The vision of this eye at the distance was 3/200, while at the near-point it was so imperfect that she was unable to read.
 The vision of the right eye was normal both for the near-point and the distance.
-She was wearing glasses when she came to the office-convex 4.00 D. S. combined with convex 0.50 D. C., axis 90, for the right eve; and convex 5.50 D. S. for the left eye-but had obtained no benefit from them.
+She was wearing glasses when she came to the office-convex 4.00 D. S. combined with convex 0.50 D. C., axis 90, for the right eye; and convex 5.50 D. S. for the left eye-but had obtained no benefit from them.
 When she looked three feet away from the big C with the left eye, she saw it better than when she looked directly at it; but when asked to count my fingers held three feet away from the card, they so attracted her attention that she was able to see the large letter worse.
 The fact was impressed upon her that she could see the card better when she looked away from it, or she could see it worse, at will; and she was also asked to note that when she saw it worse her vision improved, and when she saw it better her vision declined.
 After shifting from the card to a point three feet away from it, and seeing the former worse a few times, her vision improved to 10/200.
 The ability to shift and see worse improved by practice so rapidly that in less than ten days her vision was normal in both eyes, and in less than two weeks it had improved to 20/10, while diamond type was read with each eye at from three inches to twenty inches.
 In less than three weeks her vision for the distance was 20/5, by artificial light, and she read photographic type reductions at two inches, the tests being made with both eyes together and with each eye separately.
 She also read strange test cards as readily as the familiar ones.
-She was advised to continue the treatment at home to prevent a relapse, and at the end of three years none had occurred.
-During the treatment at the
+She